-My daughter-in-law qualified for the Boston Marathon by running in a local marathon, just making it by an amazing three seconds!
+Our daughter-in-law qualified for the Boston Marathon by running in a local marathon, just making it, by an amazing three seconds!
 She was really hurting the last five miles.
 A stranger saw her and began to walk-run alongside her, subtly encouraging her.
 She could hardly speak but managed to whisper that it was helping.
 And it wasn’t long before she was able to dig deep again and find whatever that thing is that drives a person to persevere to cross a finish line.

 What’s the secret for getting through the stages?
-I recently published a book on relationships.
-And while writing it, I asked a woman in her 20s whether her generation would read a book on relationships.
+While writing about relationships, I recently asked a woman in her 20s whether her generation would read a book on the topic.
 She said, “No, they’re confident that they already know what they need.”
 Then I asked a man in his 30s whether his generation would read a book on relationships.
 And he said, “No, they’ll just switch partners.”

 So we turned on music and danced on the beams.
 He wrote poems for me, and he learned to play “Georgia on My Mind” on a borrowed guitar.
 We jumped in the ocean with our clothes on.
 Even shopping for groceries together felt like a magical experience.

 Stage one is the romantic phase.
 At this point, falling in love is amazing, and we feel complete.
 We can’t get enough of each other.
 And neither of us can do anything wrong.
 Life is perfect, and we’re uncharacteristically positive.
-We’re both on our best behavior because we only want to impress and please each other.
-We let our defenses down and show our vulnerabilities.
+We’re both on our best behavior, because we only want to impress and please each other.
+We let our defenses down and reveal our vulnerabilities.
 “Finally, someone who understands me!”

 Once, when Ron and I argued, he walked out of the driveway to take a short time-out.
-And he just kept walking – through the night along a country road for eighteen miles to a friend’s house!
+And he just kept walking, through the night along a country road for eighteen miles to a friend’s house!
 He expected me to come looking for him, but that’s not my style.
 The next morning, the friend called to let me know that he was OK.
 Ron expected me to come get him, but that’s not my style either.

 Stage two is a reality check.
 Now we wonder, “What happened to the person I first knew?”
-Of course, we’re no longer in a relationship with that person because now we’re interacting with the flaws that weren’t visible through our romance filter.
+Of course, we’re no longer in a relationship with that person, because now we’re interacting with the flaws that weren’t visible through our romance filter.
 Surprise!
-“This person has flaws!”
+“This person has problems!”
 What was cute in the beginning is now annoying.
 We’re often frustrated, and we have painful disagreements.

 It’s important to know that we don’t graduate out of these stages, never to return.
 Instead, we pop in and out of them.
 Sometimes, all five in the course of a day!

 On the fifth day, I was talking with a mutual friend who had just spoken to Ron.
 And I had that pubescent gut-reflex response – the one you get when someone knows more about what’s going on with your boyfriend or girlfriend than you do, and you feel like you got punched in the stomach.
 It felt like high school.
 And it motivated me to start the repair process.
 So I made the first move.
-I called Ron, we talked it out, and everything was OK again.
+I called Ron, we talked it out, and we reached some resolution.
 Taking a time-out is usually about processing, but it can easily spiral down destructively if not nurtured.

-Stage three is where disappointment turns into distress.
+Stage three is where disappointment turns to distress.
 We all want focused energy from our partners, and when they go on autopilot, we’ll do something to wake them up.
 And most of us know exactly what our partners can’t tolerate and which emotional missiles to fire at them.
 If our self-worth is strong, we’ll be kind.
 But if not, look out!

 Stage four is where resignation and automaticity are fixtures.
 At least there are fewer fights.
 There’s less friction, and differences are less threatening.
 We’ve both settled into autopilot, taking each other for granted and repeating unconscious mistakes.